nicksen782/Command-Er_mini/README.md

   * [Command-Er (currently private)](https://github.com/nicksen782/Command-Er)

 ## Features:
+- Use Command-Er MINI to send commands to Command-Er.
+  - Command-Er MINI therefore acts like a remote control for Command-Er.
-- Portable mostly self-contained client for Command-Er (or anything else really.)
+- Portable mostly self-contained remote client for Command-Er (potentially anything else too.)
+- Battery as UPS
-- Battery as UPS, and LCD with button controls to control the application.
+- LCD with button controls to control the application.
 - Web server built-in for debugging.
   - The Web Client receives:
     - Canvas drawing changes (What is on the LCD screen.)
     - Various statistics.
   - The Web Client sends:
-    - Debug commands
     - Button presses
     - Can set the server FPS.
+    - Debug commands
   - Most features use WebSockets.
 Some use POST.
     - Many of these features are available with both types.

 ## Tested with:
 - Raspberry Pi Zero W